A key action agenda item of the 2015 Master Plan is to review, audit and update the city’s current zoning code. The plan states,

 |Zoning is perhaps the greatest tool a community has to shape the built environment.
 North Olmsted’s zoning code should be reviewed and updated consistent with the action agenda of the 2015 Master Plan and those recommendations from the 2005 Master Plan which remain relevant.
 Updates may range from adjusting standards in a particular district to the creation of new zoning classifications.
 Specific areas to be targeted include green space standards and tree preservation, home occupations, mixed use and civic spaces, lighting and signage.
 Commercial districts should be updated considering appropriate use, size and scale in relation to context within the community.|

 In July 2015 city staff began the process of updating the city’s commercial districts with the guidance of consultants from LSL Planning.
 A steering committee was convened, stakeholder input was gathered, and consultants completed a technical audit of the existing code.
 Results of this process were compiled into a zoning “Blueprint” presented to City Council and the Planning & Design Commission in November 2015.
 City Council authorized funding for code writing and the adoption processes in its 2016 budget.
-More information will be made available to the public through this project webpage as the process unfolds.
-Zoning Update Workshops are open to the public and are posted on the online calendar.

 Current Zoning Code